jatardine/dotfiles-alacritty/README.md

 Then go to your `~/.zshrc` and set `ZSH_THEME` (line 11) to `"archcraft"`.
 Of course, the name of the theme is up to you and you're free to replace "Archcraft" with a different name and further customize it to your liking.
 You may want to also edit `oh.my-zsh.sh` to allow initialization of custom themes.

-If you don't see arrows and instead just the usual unicode blocks, you're missing the Noto Sans font family.
-(While TTY, my browser and Leafpad don't render those symbols, they work fine in Vim, Geany and both terminal emulators.)
+If you don't see arrows and instead just the usual unicode blocks, you're missing fonts able to render this Unicode character.
+If overriding your default Iosevka fonts with the customized set provided by this repo is not a choice for you, you may rely on the default .ttf files for the Iosevka font family or switch to Noto Sans.
+However, keep in mind that those fonts are vastly different from the customized Iosevka fonts and Noto Sans in particular may load with improper spacing for certain letters.

+**Q: Why does the demo screenshot show Xfce Terminal alongside Alacritty?**

+A: My Xfce Terminal uses the same color scheme but always relies on bright colors (`colors.bright` in Alacritty).
+It's just a demo of what bright colors look like in practice.
+(Also my Vim still is calling Xfce Terminal and I can't be bothered to change that.

+**Q: What's that toolbar / what WM are you using in the demo?**

+It's a customized Fluxbox.
+You can find the configuration [here](https://github.com/jatardine/dotfiles-fluxbox-acer).